 Logan’s Run, the hit 70’s TV show, warned of days like this.
 But it appears that nothing will stop the wave of technology that places the citizen under the control of an Orwellian government-monitored computer database.
 We already know that our texts and emails are being followed.
 They are even stored by the NSA, violating the plain language 4th Amendment.

 We also know that many politicians and judges they appoint think that our unalienable rights are mere privileges.
 But many tort and consumer attorneys still look to more government regulation and control over the lives of everyday citizens as a positive thing.

-Many experts fear that Obamacare will eviscerate what remains of the collateral source rule.
-Because of this, courts could reduce economic damages under the Nishihama, Hanif, and Howell line of cases in California.
+Many experts fear that Obamacare will eviscerate the collateral source rule remains.
+Because of this, courts could reduce economic damages under California’s Nishihama, Hanif, and Howell line of cases.
 After that, the driverless automobile could very well bankrupt what remains of the personal injury plaintiff’s bar.

 Google Says There Will Be Fewer Accidents and Diminished Congestion?